Table of Contents

 The main presenting feature of anovulation is amenorrhea, dysmenorrhea or oligomenorrhea.

 Laboratory investigations are essential in the work-up of these women.
 Quantitative beta-HCG is indicated to exclude pregnancy, the most common cause of amenorrhea in women in reproductive age.

 FSH, LH, and ovarian estradiol and progesterone need to be checked.
-When FSH and LH are both low with a high GnRH, pituitary disease is suspected.
+When FSH and LH are both low with a high GnRH, the pituitary disease is suspected.
 Patients with high LH and a normal FSH might have polycystic ovary syndrome.
 Patients with low LH and FSH along with a low GnRH have hypothalamic in origin anovulation disorder.
-Patients with normal FSH, LH, and GnRH but low estradiol might have primary ovarian failure.
+Patients with normal FSH, LH, and GnRH but low estradiol might have a primary ovarian failure.

 Prolactin and thyroid stimulating hormone should be also checked to exclude both hyperprolactinemia and hypothyroidism, both are common conditions associated with anovulation.
 An elevated dehydroepiandrosterone sulfate level indicates hyperandrogenism due to adrenal pathology, while an elevated 17-hydroxyprogesterone indicates hyperandrogenism due to congenital adrenal hyperplasia.

 Patients with certain autoimmune disorders can develop primary hypothalamic or pituitary failure and antinuclear antibodies, rheumatoid factor, and thyroid-specific antibodies should be checked.
 Women with certain dysmorphic features might benefit from karyotyping.

 Imaging studies are helpful in the evaluation and looking for the etiology of the anovulation.
 Ultrasonography can help evaluate the ovaries and endometrium looking for any anatomical problems, i.e. adnexal agenesis, polycystic ovaries.